 This course is part one of the required technology training for music education students.
 Topics will include an overview of technology in music education; concepts for developing effective curriculum activities and resources using music technology in the K-12 general music classroom; the use of DAW software (digital audio workstation, otherwise known as sequencing); the use of notation software; and using iPads in the K-12 music classroom.
 Special attention will be paid to the following: using music creation software to teach music fundamentals, music theory, and music composition basics and techniques; using music creation software to teach basic music production techniques; using music creation software to prepare teaching resources and materials such as .MID and audio files, various types of handouts, scores, CDs, and files suitable for upload to the web; using a teacher station to present technology-enhanced lessons; teaching with technology in a lab setting; and using iPads for learning music fundamentals, composition, and performance.

-This course presents the educational philosophies as well as the classroom methods and materials associated with the predominant techniques used in classroom music instruction in the United States.
-Students apply these philosophies as they plan instrumental and vocal instruction, as well as general music activities for PK-12 music classrooms.
-Students give special emphasis to designing lessons that develop children's skills in singing, movement, playing recorder, and playing classroom instruments.
+This course will explore the educational philosophies, classroom methods, and materials associated with the predominant techniques (Dalcroze, Orff, Kodály, Suzuki, and Gordon) used in classroom music instruction in the United States.
+Students learn instructional philosophies for music education as well as techniques for developing music skills through select approaches unique to each philosophy.
+These techniques will be used in planning for instrumental and vocal instruction, and general music activities with special emphasis on singing, moving, and playing recorder and classroom instruments.

 This course is an overview of music education in secondary school settings.
 Students learn the concepts and approaches to the organization and development of a music curriculum as these apply to general music, instrumental music, and choral programs.
 Students devote special attention to teaching adolescents.
 Students explore motivational concepts, administrative organization, the student/instructor relationship, community involvement, and the special student.
 In addition, students analyze and apply strategies for teaching students with diverse cultural backgrounds.
 Students also analyze various evaluational procedures.
 Students are required to complete a minimum of 15 hours of observation in a secondary school classroom.